bernardopires/django-tenant-schemas/docs/use.rst

 migrate_schemas in parallel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can run tenant migrations in parallel like this:
+Once the number of tenants grow, migrating all the tenants can become a bottleneck.
+To speed up this process, you can run tenant migrations in parallel like this:

 .. code-block:: bash